avriette/rrm/README.md

 requires no configuration.
 If not, be sure to initialise `riak-dc` before using RRM.

+#### Key concepts:

+RRM stores a 'schema' in Riak, from which it derives prototypes of each of the object types stored in the RRM.
+The schema is not actually "bound" to anything, as such, and serves only as a template from which to build new objects.

+These objects are stored in a Riak bucket according to their prototype (so all the 'automobile' objects are stored in `riak/automobile/{serial}`.

+Objects are "anonymous" until they are stored in Riak, which gives them a unique serial (for SQL people, you might call this a 'primary key').

+Objects also contain no metadata about what they are.
+So you must keep track of which type of object you have.
+RRM is flexible enough that if you wanted to incorporate a `typeof` attribute, you could do this, but you would have to keep track of that yourself.

+There is no strict checking for whether an object you are storing actually conforms to the schema.

 #### Exported functions:

 Unless otherwise specified, all references to returned values are actually